TomVincentUK/snompy/docs/index.rst

       Is something missing?
       Have you spotted a bug?
-      Click here for details on how to raise feature requests, or contribute to ``pysnom``.
+      Click here for details on how to raise feature requests, or contribute to ``snompy``.

     .. grid-item-card::